TeamMood/teammood.github.com/_posts/2020-01-31-agile-retrospectives-4-steps-to-follow.md

 ### 5\.
 Close – 5’

-If you want your retrospective to be useful, you must end up the meeting with:
+If you want your **retrospective to be useful**, you must end up the meeting with:

 * a clear summary of the past sprint
 * a concrete action plan, broken into small and easy-to-implement tasks, assigned to an owner and with a fixed due date